 What make-up means to Gen Z: 3 key insights – part 1

-Senior Research Executive, New York
+Research Manager, New York

 The first in our series on key insights into Gen Z’s relationship with make-up, cosmetics, and beauty, we’ll take a look at how brands can connect with consumers more deeply, empower them, and give them confidence and inspiration to broaden their beauty repertoire.